Lyricist/translator for Clive Nolan, Song of the Wildlands, 2020

 I was commissioned by Rochester Cathedral to work on its exhibition, Hidden Treasures, Fresh Expressions.
 The work included examining the cathedral's most important manuscript, Textus Roffensis ('The Book of Rochester'), compiled and written by a leading scribe of Rochester Cathedral Priory in the early 1120s.

 As part of the project, I wrote the narration and performed the voice-over for a number of interactives for the exhibition's 'turn-the-pages', virtual Textus Roffensis.
-These were designed and created by the wonderful Fuzzy Duck at MediaCity UK, with whom I later collaborated for an animation project for All Saints Church, Ilkley.
+These were designed and created by the wonderful Fuzzy Duck at MediaCity UK, with whom I later collaborated on the animation project for All Saints Church, Ilkley (above).

-I wrote the script and did the voice-over for the short film, Scribal Practices, which you can see above.
+I wrote the script and did the voice-over for the short film, Scribal Practices, which you can watch on the embedded video above.

 In the preliminary stages of the project, I performed a number of readings from Textus Roffensis, recorded by Phil Smethurst, and these are available on YouTube.